Am I In The Right Place?

 Before filing a complaint with the Saskatchewan Human Rights Commission, please ask yourself the following questions:

-- Did I experience discrimination or harassment based on one of the following protected grounds?
+- Did you experience discrimination or harassment based on one of the following protected characteristics?

 - Age (18 or more)

 - Religion or religious creed

 If you have been treated negatively, but it is not connected to one of these protected characteristics, the Saskatchewan Human Rights Commission cannot accept your complaint.